exercisedb-pro/exercisedb-dataset/README.md

 Yes.
 The structured JSON schema with muscle targeting, difficulty, category, and instruction fields is designed to be LLM and ML-pipeline friendly.

 **Q: How many exercises are in the dataset?**
-1,200+ exercises in the Complete Collection.
-400+ gym exercises in the Gym Dataset.
+1,500+ exercises in the Complete Collection.

 ---